Skip to main content

 Élise M.

-At 28, I was afraid of getting fooled.
-The condominium audit saved me from a building with heavy works coming.
+At 28, I was scared of being taken for a ride.
+The audit of the co-ownership steered me away from a building about to vote through heavy works.

 Thomas P.

-The broker they recommended secured a rate 0.3 point below my bank's offer.
-Everything flows smoothly.
+The broker they put me in touch with secured a rate 0.3 points below my own bank's offer.
+Everything flowed beautifully from there.

 Léa & Mathieu C.